G40styBoy/Infinity-Blade-Save-Dumper/README.md

 ## ⚠️ Notes
 - Tool is still in early stages of development.
 If bugs are encountered please create an issue.
 This will be released whenever im satisfied with the build quality.

+---
+## Credits
+- Hox8 for sending me all AES keys for each game.